floriandejonckheere/utu-thesis/README.md

 # Research thesis

-This repository contains my research thesis in order to obtain a Master's degree in Software Engineering at the University of Turku.
+This repository contains my research thesis for the Master of Science (Technology) in Information and Communication Technology: Software Engineering at the University of Turku.

 Please make sure you have a working installation of LaTeX and Biber.